 Fiona works within an established and multi-disciplined team at BDO who are recognised as leading experts in the delivery of audit and advisory services in the sector.
 Fiona is also a trustee of a Kent disability charity.

-Mark delivers consultancy projects through MBS Governance (www.mbsgovernance.com), a private strategy consultancy, which he has run for the past 22 years, following 12 years in International Banking as an analyst and eight years in Industry as a finance director.
+Mark Wearden MsC FCCA FCIS delivers consultancy projects through MBS Governance, a private strategy consultancy, which he has run for the past 25 years, following 12 years in International Banking as an analyst and eight years in Industry as a finance director.

-Steve is the audit and technical director at Leavitt Walmsley Associates, a firm of Chartered Certified Accountants based in Cheshire.
+Steve Collings FMAAT FCCA is the audit and technical director at Leavitt Walmsley Associates, a firm of Chartered Certified Accountants based in Cheshire.
 Steve works closely with academies and specialises in audit, accounting and Solicitors Accounts Rules.
 Steve is a member of the UK GAAP Technical Advisory Group at the Financial Reporting Council and has written several books on the subjects of auditing and accounting.
 He is also a nationwide lecturer on UK GAAP, IFRS and auditing.
 Steve has won ‘Accounting Technician of the Year’ at the British Accountancy Awards and was shortlisted for Practitioner of the Year.
 He has also been awarded ‘Outstanding Contribution to the Accountancy Profession’ by the Association of International Accountants.

-David read Classics at Cambridge and qualified as a chartered accountant in 1973 with Peat Marwick Mitchell & Co (now KPMG).
+David Duvall (1948-2021) read Classics at Cambridge and qualified as a chartered accountant in 1973 with Peat Marwick Mitchell & Co (now KPMG).
 He then worked as a tutor for Financial Training in London and subsequently for ATC Thames Valley, where he was client liaison director.
 He was Training Manager at Chantrey Vellacott DFK from 2002 to 2014, where he was responsible for graduate recruitment and co-ordinating student training as well as external and internal lecturing.

 He was President of the Thames Valley Society of Chartered Accountants in 1998–99 and again in 2008–09.
-For Croner-i, David authors the Practical Guide to the Companies Act, DPB Procedures Manual and the Money Laundering Handbook and regularly contributes Croner-i eCPD® modules.
+For Croner-i, David authored the Practical Guide to the Companies Act, DPB Procedures Guide and the Anti-Money Laundering Guide and was a regular contributor of Croner-i eCPD® modules.